babashka/sci/doc/fork-state-audit.md

 even though the parent still considers the Var non-dynamic.
 The roots remain isolated after the binding exits.

-There is a separate async correctness gap.
-SCI's future wrapper conveys the dynamic frame and the captured context, but it does not install the context's `ReadWorld` thread-local or take the world's evaluation permit.
-In an observed child future, the dynamic binding was conveyed correctly while `swap!` changed the parent atom realization: parent `1`, child `0`.
+The audit also found an async correctness gap: SCI's future wrapper conveyed the dynamic frame, but did not install the captured context's `ReadWorld` or take the world's evaluation permit.
+In the original probe, the dynamic binding was conveyed correctly while `swap!` changed the parent atom realization: parent `1`, child `0`. `binding-conveyor-fn` now captures the SCI context and runs the callback with that world installed and permitted.
+A running Future is still a non-copyable host resource.

 CLJS and ClojureDart use one volatile binding-frame stack rather than an async-local facility.
 Interleaved asynchronous evaluations can therefore